SANTHOSH746/Ecommerce-website-repo/README.md

 * This is a basic template.
 Please replace the bracketed sections with your specific details and accomplishments.
 * Use Markdown syntax to format the README.md file for better readability.

-This README.md file provides a starting point for documenting your progress and learnings during milestones 12-16.
-Remember to update it regularly with the latest information and insights.